 A side advantage of using cotton batting is that the quilt top sort of “sticks” to the batting which makes it easier to work with.

-I couldn't find the exact size that I needed so I just ordered a twin sized piece and cut it down.
+I couldn’t find the exact size that I needed so I just ordered a twin sized piece and cut it down.
 Make sure the size of batting you order fits the size of your project.